You have worked hard, written that grant, and been funded.

 - Who does the ordering?

 Work with the appropriate chemistry staff to procure your items.~~~~~~ Julie orders research scientific equipment and supplies.
 Tony orders academic scientific equipment and supplies.
-Don will work with you for all computer-related purchases.
 Jeff places orders for all instrumentation.
 Lisa orders non-scientific items including books and subscriptions, and also processes salary/hiring paperwork, travel and professional dues.

 If the staff member listed is out of the office, please refer to the staff "Who to Call" list and request assistance from the backup.